CodeOfTheProgrammer/blog/content/blog/2020/01/17/email-registration-workflow-nextjs-to-postgresql/index.md

 Also make sure that your web app is protected by TLS so passwords aren't being sent from the browser to your server in plain text.

+There are a lot of other features that I haven't implemented yet that are needed for a reasonable user experience (e.g. email confirmation).
+I'll probably blog about those things when I get around to implementing them.

 ## React Component for the Registration Form

 Implement a React component (e.g. `components/RegistrationForm.js`) that renders the registration form on a a page.
 Some things to note about my implementation: